State Street Scribe

 Noone, a Manchester lad who was all of 15 when he joined the original Hermits in the ‘60s and looks about 14 today, aimed his alarmingly unchanged puppy face at me, his cheeks coloring from an hour of pop calisthenics that by all rights should have put this septuagenarian moptop face down in the Mersey.

 “Not bad for a guy of 70, hey?” he yelled through his genuinely brilliant smile.
-I thought; Mrs. Jones, He Will Exhaust Your Daughter.
+I thought; Mrs. Brown, He Will Exhaust Your Daughter.

 Beautiful Night in the Neighborhood